cswyx-nn/Emoji_Match/Emotion_Classification/readme.md

 The focus of this project is to classify emotions based on pictures of human faces.

-This model can classify human face emotion into 6 categories: happy, sad, neutral, surprised, fearful and angry.
+This model can classify human face emotion into 6 categories:

+0=Angry, 1=Fear, 2=Happy, 3=Sad, 4=Surprise, 5=Neutral.

 ## Dataset